 The setting for retention days is not yet supported, but you can delete logs manually by using any supported tool such as Azure Storage Explorer, REST or an SDK.

-For the time being (and most likely the foreseeable future), we won't support customers using the WASB driver as a client to a hierarchical namespace-enabled storage account.
-Instead, we recommend that you opt to use the Azure Blob File System (ABFS) driver in your Hadoop environment.
+Using the WASB driver as a client to a hierarchical namespace enabled storage account is not supported.
+Instead, we recommend that you use the Azure Blob File System (ABFS) driver in your Hadoop environment.
 If you are trying to migrate off of an on-premise Hadoop environment with a version earlier than Hadoop branch-3, then please open an Azure Support ticket so that we can get in touch with you on the right path forward for you and your organization.

 If parent directories for soft-deleted files or directories are renamed, the soft-deleted items may not be displayed correctly in the Azure portal.
 In such cases you can use PowerShell or Azure CLI to list and restore the soft-deleted items.

 If your account has an event subscription, read operations on the secondary endpoint will result in an error.
 To resolve this issue, remove event subscriptions.

 Read access to the secondary endpoint is available only when you enable read-access geo-redundant storage (RA-GRS) or read-access geo-zone-redundant storage (RA-GZRS).